lukenew2/automobile-depreciation/README.md

 Notebook complete with code can be found [here](https://github.com/lukenew2/car-leases/blob/master/buy_or_lease.ipynb).

-My modeling began with a simple Linear Regression as the base model.
-I was able to iterate on top of that and improve performance by a small margin by using Polynomial Regression.
+Our first base model is a Linear Regression with which we will try to improve from.
+I was able to iterate on top of that and improve performance by a small margin using Polynomial Regression.
 However, two models performed significantly better than the linear models, Random Forest Regressor and Gradient Boosting Regressor.
-I performed grid searches on both to optimize the hyperparameters and was able to boost performance even more by taking the average prediction of the two.
+I performed grid searches on both to optimize the hyperparameters and was able to boost performance even more by creating an ensemble of the two best models averaging the predictions.

 The figure below shows the 4 best model's performance score (RMSE) over 10 different folds on the training set.
 Using boxplots we can easily see the mean, interquartile range, and min/max scores across all folds.